-I am tired of Corporate greed and overpaid CEO's, I strongly support your proposal to require companies to expense stock options.
+I strongly support your proposal to require companies to expense stock options.
+All debts against the company should be reflected in the company's financial statement, including potential severance packages and executive retirement plans.
 Not expensing stock options has promoted their overuse in CEO pay against the long-term interests of shareholders.
-For example, I believe stock options provided a financial incentive for Enron executives to cook the books.
+For example, I believe stock options provided a financial incentive for Enron executives to obfiscate their real financial situation.